bessagroup/bessagroup/README.md

 # BessaGroup

-Website for the research group.
+Website for the research group based on the [JekyllSerif Theme](https://github.com/zerostaticthemes/jekyll-serif-theme/blob/master/).

 ## Installation